 Step 4: Draft Your Vermont LLC’s Operating Agreement

-Vermont does not require an operating agreement (more about it and its template here), but you’ll definitely want one for your LLC.
+Vermont does not require an operating agreement, but you’ll definitely want one for your LLC.
 An operating agreement specifies the structure of your LLC and explains the rights and responsibilities of the members.
 Making an operating agreement will also allow you and any other members of your LLC to make some decisions concerning your LLC that would otherwise be controlled by state default laws.
 It will probably lower the likelihood of any serious arguments between your members in the future since the rules governing your LLC should be spelled out in your operating agreement.
 You’ll be able to put almost anything you want in your operating agreement, but there are some things you’ll want to make sure you include.

 Member-managed LLCs work well for members who have the time and desire to handle the day-to-day operations of the business and make all of the decisions.
 You can split up the responsibilities among the members as desired, but the members will be handling all of the management activities.